 2020 was the kind of year that comes along once in a lifetime.
 It changed what we do in quite a few ways, especially with remote work becoming normalized.
-Right before the lockdowns hit that year, I accepted a job offer as an Enterprise SDR at a company which was building out that function from scratch.
+Right before the lockdowns hit that year, I accepted a job offer as an Enterprise Sales Development Representative at a company which was building out that function from scratch.
 I became the first East Coast SDR hired on the team with plans to fly me out west for training.

 Then came lockdowns and the plans to have me meet the team in-person were cancelled.
 I ramped up in a role known for being a grind throughout the SaaS community and had the chance to do it remotely.
 All of this during the height of the pandemic and global shutdown while we were selling software meant for brick and mortar stores!